What is Telecare and What Does it Do?

 A Zoom alternative can give you unique solutions that might better fit your organizations’ needs, whether this is based on budget, accessibility, or customer support.

 In addition, after Zoom’s issues with privacy, security, and Zoom bombing, other video chat services like Google Hangouts, Skype, and others have rushed to add new functionality and features that make them safer alternatives to Zoom.

 For larger businesses, paying for Zoom may make sense because of the significant features it offers, but for smaller organizations, you might want a more affordable option with personalized customer support.

-Of course, Zoom also has some limitations that can affect meetings and conversations, along with sporadic screen freezing and lagging issues, but some technical issues will be standard on all live streams.
+Of course, Zoom also has some limitations that can affect meetings and conversations, along with sporadic screen freezing and lagging issues, but note: technical issues will be standard on all live streams.
 Technology has problems, like everything else, so we can't fault Zoom or any other live streaming service for that!

 Here is our list of the best alternatives to Zoom for a virtual events or classes.

 Price: Free for individual seniors to join the virtual community, while organizations can book a free demo.

 Skype offers VoIP-based voice calls, video conferencing, and video telephony over desktop, mobile, and game consoles.

 Price: Basic service is free.
 Call features to cell phones and landlines start at $2.99 per month and go up from there.